Geopolitical Report ISSN 2785-2598 Volume 9 Issue 2

 On July 9-12, the Tehran Permanent International Fairgrounds will host the Eurasia Expo 2021.
 During this first edition, each member of the Eurasian Economic Union (EAEU) can participate with companies working in the fields of banking and finance, knowledge-based science, technology, technical and engineering services, construction of mega factories, silos, ports, docks, oil storage, shipbuilding, petrochemical, oil and gas, agricultural products, food industry, medical plants and pharmaceuticals.

 According to the head of the Islamic Republic of Iran Customs Administration, EAEU has 3.4 billion dollars in trade with Iran and more than 800 billion dollars with the world.
-For Iran, it is a huge opportunity to showcase its products and promote its non-oil export, on which its economy is now relying, and increasing the trade exchanges with the EAEU’s company.
-As the exhibition organizer stated, representatives from Oman, Qatar, Turkey, China, Afghanistan, Iraq, Syria, Lebanon, India, and Pakistan were also invited to sign profitable memorandums of understanding with the Iranian companies hopefully.
+For Iran, it is a huge opportunity to showcase its products and promote its non-oil export, on which its economy relies, and increase the trade exchanges with the EAEU’s company.
+As the exhibition organizer stated, representatives from Oman, Qatar, Turkey, China, Afghanistan, Iraq, Syria, Lebanon, India, and Pakistan were invited to sign profitable memorandums of understanding with the Iranian companies hopefully.

 The possibility that Iran will obtain the status of a full member of the EAEU is not sure yet.
 Russia wanted to connect with Iran through the Nakhchivan corridor, but Moscow must consider the Arab states’ position on receiving Russian goods through Iran.
 Furthermore, the current situation of Iran under sanctions worries the EAEU.
 On the other hand, being Tehran, a member of the EAEU, will facilitate transportation along the INSTC Corridor.

 In addition, Iran is disconnected from the SWIFT transaction system.
-The EAEU countries’ banks plus some states as Switzerland and Germany are connected to the SPFS (Financial Message Transmission System), the Russian own payment system.
-Allowing Iran to enter it could cause the imposing of sanctions, which will lead to a massively disconnect from banking institutions from the SPFS.
+The EAEU countries’ banks, plus some states such as Switzerland and Germany, are connected to the SPFS (Financial Message Transmission System), Russian own payment system.
+Allowing Iran to enter it could cause the imposing of sanctions, which will lead to a massive disconnect between banking institutions from the SPFS.

 The possibility that Iran will become a member of the EAEU might boost the cooperation among the organisations’ members, lead to close political relations and improve Tehran’s economic and political position in the global arena.